infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 - Counts have all new markup and classes.

 **4.x to 5.x**
-- Datagrid has all new markup and a custom element but similarly named options
+- Data grid has all new markup and a custom element but similarly named options
 - Still uses same columns and data set options.
 Some column options enhanced and changed.
 - If using events events are now plain JS events for example: sorted, rendered
 - Some Api Functions have changed